Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

     fun foo() {
         plugin.launch {
-            // This will always be on the minecraft main thread.
+            // This will be a random thread on the Velocity threadpool }
-        }
     }
     ```